-Tax obligations for the sale of precious metals, such as a Roth IRA Gold, do not expire at the time the sale takes place. .
-For sales of gold ingots and ingots to be considered declarable, each individual piece of ingots must have a fineness of at least.
+Tax obligations for the sale of precious metals, such as a Roth IRA Gold, do not expire at the time the sale takes place.
+For sales of gold ingots and cartridges to be considered declarable, each individual piece of ingots must have a fineness of at least.
 Similarly, for the sale of silver ingots and cartridges to justify notification, each piece of silver must have a fineness of at least.
 Under certain circumstances, the dealer must file a Form 1099-B to the IRS to declare profits paid to a non-corporate seller of precious metals.
 This helps the IRS determine if sellers have correctly reported this income on their tax returns.

 The IRS has specific rules that determine which sales of precious metals require the dealer to submit this form.
 This is the case not only for gold coins and ingots, but also for most ETFs (exchange-traded funds), which are subject to taxes of 28%.
 Many investors, including financial advisors, have trouble owning these investments.
 They assume, incorrectly, that since the gold ETF is traded like a stock, it will also be taxed as a stock, which is subject to a long-term capital gains rate of 15 or 20%.

 Investors often perceive the high costs of owning gold as profit margins and storage fees for physical gold, or management fees and trading costs of gold funds.
 In reality, taxes can represent a significant cost of owning gold and other precious metals.
 Fortunately, there is a relatively easy way to minimize the tax implications of owning gold and other precious metals.
 For individual investors, Sprott Physical Bullion Trusts may offer more favorable tax treatment than comparable ETFs.

 Since trusts are based in Canada and are classified as passive foreign investment companies (PFIC), U.S. non-corporate investors are entitled to standard long-term capital gains rates by selling or repaying their units.
 Again, these rates are 15% or 20%, depending on revenue, for units held for more than a year at the time of sale.
 While no investor likes to fill out additional tax forms, the tax savings of holding gold through one of the Sprott Physical Bullion Trusts and participating in the annual elections can be worth it.